JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/A_New_Beginning_for_World_Unity_Part_II.md

 ## Functionalist

 I define the functionalist model of interfaith dialogue as the search for broadly common goals and purposes, especially that of uniting all humankind — even non-believers — for the sake of the survival of the planet.
 Functionalists are pragmatic.
-They realize how difficult it would be to unite “...the followers of the differing intellectual theologies which so characterize Urantia.” ([UB 92:5.16](/en/The_Urantia_Book/92#p5_16))
+They realize how difficult it would be to unite “...the followers of the differing intellectual theologies which so characterize Urantia.” (<a id="a85_387"></a>[UB 92:5.16](/en/The_Urantia_Book/92#p5_16))

-Functionalists can find considerable support for their approach in _The Urantia Book_, which preaches that “Someday religionists will get together and actually effect cooperation on the basis of unity of ideals and purposes rather than attempting to do so on the basis of psychological opinions and theological beliefs.” ([UB 99:5.7](/en/The_Urantia_Book/99#p5_7))
+Functionalists can find considerable support for their approach in _The Urantia Book_, which preaches that “Someday religionists will get together and actually effect cooperation on the basis of unity of ideals and purposes rather than attempting to do so on the basis of psychological opinions and theological beliefs.” (<a id="a87_322"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7))

 ## Declaration of a Global Ethic